 5. Build credit and establish a credit history

 As a student in college, having a credit card is a great way to start building your credit score.
-Having a high credit score and a long credit history is appealing to lenders.
 Paying your monthly balance and using your card responsibly are key ways to start.
-Be sure to avoid making late payments and aim to pay more than the minimum payment each month.
-This shows that you’re reliable and responsible.
+In addition, be sure to avoid making late payments.
+This shows lenders that you’re reliable and responsible.

 A major perk for getting a credit card in college is the potential to graduate with 4 years of positive credit history.
-Having that head start is incredibly beneficial when you’re ready to rent an apartment, buy a new home, or make any other significant life purchase.
+Having that head start is incredibly beneficial when you’re ready to rent an apartment, buy a new home, or make another significant life purchase that involves borrowing money.
 Using your student credit card to build credit and maintain a good payment history can pay off tremendously in the long run.

 “Helped me build credit at the age of 19.
 It’s good to start young and learn responsible spending habits!” - Anonymous 1FBUSA review

 Why should you have a credit card in college?
 Credit cards often come with promotional perks for cardholders.
 Along with the opportunity to earn cash back in select categories or account credit for qualified purchases, there may be other benefits as well.
 One common benefit is 0% APR for the first year, which is helpful for students learning to build responsible spending habits for the first time.

 In addition to credit card benefits, some credit cards offer programs that are especially appealing to college students, such as scholarship offerings or the ability to donate to favorite charities.